vardumper/extended-htmldocument/templates/twig/README.md

-# Twig Templates
+# Twig Templates for HTML5 Elements

-Auto-generated Twig templates for HTML elements with built-in validation and best consistency.
+Type-safe, auto-generated Twig templates for all HTML5 elements with full WCAG, ARIA support and validation.
+Part of Extended HTMLDocument - schema-first from HTML5 schema.

+## Features

+- **Type-Safe**: Full Twig type support with comprehensive validation
+- **ARIA Compliant**: Complete ARIA attribute support with proper validation
+- **Framework Agnostic**: Works with any Twig-based framework
+- **Auto-Generated**: Consistent API across all HTML5 elements via schema-first approach
+- **Template Integration**: Native Twig syntax and features

 ## Installation
 This package is part of the Extended HTMLDocument library.
 There's several ways you can install and use it.